Computer Science Data Science Facilities

 - Spark is configured to use 8gb of memory by default.
 This should be enough for all classwork.
 With the command-line pyspark and spark-shell, you can add "--driver-memory NNNg" to override this.
 With the Jupyter Scala core, you can set an environment variable SPARK_OPTS="--conf spark.driver.memory=NNNg" before starting the notebook.

-- Spark 3 (which is our current version of Spark) is configured to use Java 11.
-If you just type "java" on one of our systems, you get Java 11.
+- Spark 3 (which is our current version of Spark) is configured to use Java 17.
+If you just type "java" on one of our systems, you get Java 17.
 Spark 2 won't work with anything more recent than Java 8, so the various Spark 2-related commands set an explicit JAVA_HOME to point to Java 8.
+Note however that Jupyter's Java kernel for Spark uses Java 11 rather than 17, because the Java 17 jshell doesn't work with Spark.

 If you want to write significant Spark programs, you'll probably be using the command line (and maybe an IDE).
 See Spark Programming for specifics in doing Spark programs here.
 The rest of this section describes use of Spark from Jupyter and the interactive commands.